-Chopin’s novels were mostly forgotten after her death in 1904, but in the 1920s her short stories began to appear in anthologies, and slowly people again came to read her.
+Chopin’s novels were mostly forgotten after her death in 1904, but several of her short stories appeared in an anthology within five years after her death, others were reprinted over the years, and slowly people again came to read her.
 In the 1930s a Chopin biography appeared which spoke well of her short fiction but dismissed The Awakening as unfortunate.
 However, by the 1950s scholars and others recognized that the novel is an insightful and moving work of fiction.
 Such readers set in motion a Kate Chopin revival, one of the more remarkable literary revivals in the United States.

 Kate Chopin’s childhood

 Kate Chopin’s marriage; her life in Louisiana

 Kate Chopin’s writing career; her life in St. Louis

 Catherine (Kate) O’Flaherty was born in St. Louis, Missouri, USA, on February 8, 1850, the second child of Thomas O’Flaherty of County Galway, Ireland, and Eliza Faris of St. Louis.
 Kate’s family on her mother’s side was of French extraction, and Kate grew up speaking both French and English.
 She was bilingual and bicultural–feeling at home in different communities with quite different values–and the influence of French life and literature on her thinking is noticeable throughout her fiction.